carlosrmz009/blackshard/README.md

 you can't. not yet. i'm working on it :)

-jokes aside, please do not tell chatgpt to help you install it... you could break your computer.
+jokes aside, please do not tell chatgpt to help you install it...
+IT WON'T WORK, and also you could break your computer :(

 ### How does it work?